|

 External dumps include the same data as crash or internal dumps, making them great for diagnosing live systems.

-If you must terminate early, use abort
+If you must terminate early, use abort to exit and

 optionally return an error code.